samsimlai/blog/_posts/2025-04-02-ghibli-ai-trend.md

 **Beyond the obvious question of the creators’ consent, honestly, as a Studio Ghibli enthusiast and fan, perhaps the very initial discomfort I felt wasn’t just about aesthetics or authorship—but about essence.
 The very essence Ghibli has spent decades quietly teaching us to notice.
 Through story after story, and through the slow, deliberate process of its creation, Studio Ghibli has always asked something rare of its audience: to pay attention.
 Not just to what happens, but to *how* it feels.**

 Those familiar with Hayao Miyazaki’s work—the visionary behind Studio Ghibli—know his relationship with animation and storytelling is nothing short of sacred.
 Every frame is a meditation.
 A philosophy.
 A quiet rebellion against speed and spectacle.
+And it's not just Miyazaki's practice; that philosophy seems to echo in every Ghibli animator's work.

-A famous example from Miyazaki’s work explains this perfectly: this four-second crowd scene from the *Wind Rises* that took over 1 year to animate.
+A famous example from Miyazaki and his team’s work explains this perfectly: this four-second crowd scene from the *Wind Rises* that took over 1 year to animate.

 ![Ghibli market scene still](/assets/ghibli-market.png)

-Notice how within these four seconds, entire lives unfold: A couple momentarily torn apart, trying to find each other again.
+[Notice how within these four seconds, entire lives unfold](https://www.reddit.com/r/nextfuckinglevel/comments/1egdzja/this_4_second_crowd_scene_from_studio_ghiblis/): A couple momentarily torn apart, trying to find each other again.
 A mother reaching for her child’s hand, separated by the current of bodies.
 Friends weaving through the chaos.
 An unruly horse.
 Tiny human moments—love, burden, longing—threaded into a swirl of motion.
 Each one coherent.
 Each one intentional.
 Little stories, happening all at once.

-Taking one year to create it wasn't inefficiency — it was reverence.
-Reverence for the craft, the story, the lived emotion behind every line and brushstroke.
+**Taking one year to create it wasn't inefficiency — it was reverence.
+Reverence for the craft, the story, the lived emotion behind every line and brushstroke.**

 **You see, Miyazaki's worlds are not just beautiful because they’re well-animated.
 His worlds are beautiful because they *understand* what it means to be human.
 Miyazaki’s worlds depict joy, slowness, fatigue, wonder, grief, and loss in ways that only someone who’s felt or observed those things can portray.**